sc18zs/csci596_final_project/README.md

 ## Problem Statement
 Molecular Dynamics (MD) simulations are computationally intensive, requiring efficient strategies to address challenges related to memory access, parallel communication, and processing power.
 This project aims to identify and implement methods to enhance the performance of MD simulations.

+Efficient cache utilization is paramount for achieving high computational speeds and energy efficiency in applications ranging from scientific simulations to machine learning.
+Poor cache performance can lead to significant bottlenecks, limiting the scalability and responsiveness of systems.

 ### Key Challenges
 1. **Inefficient Memory Access Due to Triple Nested Loops**
    - The current implementation uses a triple loop to traverse each cell and accesses neighboring cells via nested loops to compute particle interactions.